HPC-Ecosystems/OpenHPC2-vcluster-downloadable/README.md

 normal*      up 1-00:00:00      2  down* compute[00-01]
 ```

+It will be likely that at this stage on first boot both compute nodes will be marked as down.
+This is to be expected from the virtual environment since the VMs have in effect been in a dormant state since their first original deployment many days/weeks/months ago.
+We need to restart the HPC services to resume normal HPC service.

-Both nodes are down so `ssh` to both nodes as root and do:
+`ssh` to both nodes as root and do:

 ```
 [root@smshost2 vagrant]# ssh compute00